Season of the Harvest

 The Season of the Harvest or Low Water was the third and final season of the lunar and civil Egyptian calendars.
 It fell after the Season of the Emergence (Prt) and before the spiritually dangerous intercalary month (Ḥryw Rnpt), after which the New Year's festivities began the Season of the Inundation (Ꜣḫt).
-In the modern Coptic calendar it falls between Tobi 11 and Paoni 11.
+In the Coptic and Egyptian calendars this season begins at the start of the month of Pashons (about 9 May), continues through the months of Paoni and Epip, before concluding at the end of Mesori (about 5 September).

+The festival known as Sham Ennessim, is often claimed to have originated from Shemu.
+Sham Ennessim is an official holiday in modern Egypt.
+Earlier Egyptian šm.w and its Coptic successor ϣⲱⲙ relate to the name of a season in Egyptian, not a specific festival.

 Names

 The Season of the Harvest was known to the Egyptians themselves as "Low Water" (Šmw), variously transliterated as Shemu or Shomu, in reference to the state of the Nile before the beginning of its annual flood.

 It is also referred to as Summer or the Dry Season.

 Lunar calendar

 In the lunar calendar, the intercalary month was added as needed to maintain the heliacal rising of Sirius in the fourth month of this season.
 This meant that the Season of the Harvest usually lasted from May to September.
 Because the precise timing of the flood varied, the months of "Low Water" no longer precisely reflected the state of the river but the season was usually the time for the collection of Egypt's grain harvest.